Coronavirus Vaccine & Immune Response - "Quantitative" Antibody Blood Test

-Whether you have been vaccinated or caught Covid-19 naturally, this test will confirm whether your immune system has developed IgG antibodies and give you a quantitative measure of your body's response (between levels of 0 - 80,000 AU/ml).
+Whether you have been recently vaccinated or caught Covid-19 naturally, this IgG test will confirm whether your immune system has developed neutralising IgG antibodies and give you a quantitative measure of your body's response (between levels of 0 - 80,000 AU/ml).

-It will help you to know if your immune system has responded to vaccination, an infection - whether you had symptoms or not, or confirm whether the illness you had was covid-19 or something else.
+It will help you to know how your immune system has responded to vaccination or an infection to confirm whether the illness you had was Covid-19 or something else.

 IgG levels often reduce quite quickly in the months after an infection and this test will enable you to monitor your IgG levels over time to see if your levels are dropping to below the levels that may be assumed to give immunity.

-Book an appointment to have your sample taken by our trained team at your nearest London Medical Laboratory site at no additional charge.
+- In-store – Book an appointment to have your blood sample taken by our trained team at your nearest London Medical Laboratory site (additional £30 phlebotomy fee applies).

 To get tested, order your IgG Quantitative Immune Response Test today.

-How is this test different from the IgG & IgM antibody test and what will it tell me?
+How is this test different from the older antibody tests and what will it tell me?

-The IgG and IgM antibody tests determine if you have antibodies in your system as a result of being infected with Covid-19 recently or in the past, or as a result of receiving a vaccine.
-However, these tests do not measure the quantity of IgG antibodies in your system.
+The older IgG and IgM antibody tests checked if you had antibodies in your system from being infected with Covid-19 in the past.

-With this most recent quantitative test—produced by the world's leading laboratory diagnostics provider —your sample will be analysed for the level of IgG antibodies in your body.
+Your sample will be analysed for the actual level of IgG antibodies in your body.
 If you receive a positive result, this is because the test detected an AU/ml level of above 50 units, which can be taken to confirm that you have been either been exposed to coronavirus or that your body has produced an immune response to your vaccination.

-Please note, it is not yet clear whether how your immune response relates to whether you are immune or not.
+Please note, it is not yet clear how your immune response relates to whether you are immune or not.
+Please see this whitepaper for more details.
 Research into this is ongoing so do not presume you are immune - even with a positive result.
-This virus has not been around for long enough for the scientists to be sure whether or not having IgG antibodies does make you immune - even at high levels.
+This virus has not been around for long enough for the scientists to be sure at what levels of IgG antibodies makes you immune, even at high levels.
+Although, a recent study has shown not developing antibodies from a vaccine against the virus has been linked to increased hospitalisation and mortality and this may be 1 in 100 of people.

 When should I take this test?